 Our Hounds are specially trained Assistance Dogs.

-Our Heroes are disabled UK Armed Forces and Emergency Services personnel whose quality of life can be improved by a partnership with one of our Hounds.
+Our Heroes are disabled HM Armed Forces and Emergency Services personnel whose quality of life can be improved by a partnership with one of our Hounds.

-We have a small team of dedicated full-time and part-time staff who run the Charity, train our Hounds and process applications from those whose lives might be improved if partnered with an Assistance Dog.
+We have a small team of dedicated full-time and part-time staff who run the Charity based at our headquarters near Petersfield in Hampshire.
+Here they train our Hounds and process applications from across the UK, working with those whose lives might be improved if partnered with an Assistance Dog.

 A good and beneficial partnership happens when the right dog with the right training joins the right applicant.
 Training a dog can take up to 24 months; meanwhile the important task of processing applications, so that all applicants’ capabilities and needs are properly understood, takes place.
 These parallel processes culminate in a Residential Training Course when everything is finally checked before the partnership of Hero and Hound commences.